FINLAND (Unofficial translation)

 Section 23 (21.3.1997/243) If an application which has been made available to the public is dismissed or rejected, the decision shall be announced once it has become final.

-Section 24 (21.3.1997/243) Any person may file an opposition against a granted patent.
-The opposition must be submitted to the Patent Authority within nine months of the date of the grant of the patent.
-The opposition must be filed in writing and specify the grounds on which it is made.
+Section 24 (17.6.2011/743) Anyone may file an opposition against a granted patent.
+The opposition must be filed within nine months from the grant of the patent.
+The opposition must be made in writing and the grounds for it must be stated.
+The opponent must pay a fee which is based on the Act on Fees Charged for the Services of the Finnish Patent and Registration Office (1032/1992) and on other statutes issued under that Act.

 Section 25 (30.6.2000/650) The Patent Authority shall revoke a patent on account of an opposition: